iaingoh/django-backendTest/README.md

     - Or rather, there may be a built in module as itertools that can perform such sorting efficiently.
 The thing was that each card's attributes may have been different from the next so it was difficult to loop through the differently formatted cards.
+    - Storing a dictionary object in Django's model class isn't straightforward and so the loaded json file was exposed to the endpoint directly, bypassing Django's model class entirely.
 - Cards may or may not repeat more than twice.